worldbank/gld/Support/B - Country Survey Details/PAK/LFS/Labor_Status_and_Labor_Force_Participation.md

 *Note that accoding to the logic of the unemployment section, we define "currently seeking work" as "the last time I sought work" is no more than 1-4 weeks ago, for years without a direct question asking whether someone is seeking work or not.
 ```

 For years from 1992 to 2010, questionnaires do not ask respondents **why they are not available for work**.
-This is one of the main differences in the unemployment section structure between earlier and later years.
+This is one of the main differences in the unemployment section between earlier and later years.

 ## 2012-2018

-Questionnaire since 2012 has some pretty distinct changes in the unemployment section.
+Questionnaires since 2012 have some pretty distinct changes in the unemployment section.
 Question 9.1, 9.4, and 9.6 are "seeking work", "availability", and "reason why not available" questions respectively.
 Note that 2012 is the first year that begins to have a specific question about reason why not available for work.

 **Labor module in the questionnaire**